mikeehsu/PsAzureTools/README.md

 ## Stand-Alone tools

+- **AddRoutesForAzureServices.ps1** - Download IP Addresses from Microsoft and add routes to a route table.

 - **CreateNsgFromCsv.ps1** - Create Network Security Groups from a CSV document.

 - **CreateRouteTableFromCsv.ps1** - Create Route Tables from a CSV document.